Lenses CLI¶

 Getting started¶

-application has a very straightforward way to setup
+The lenses-cli application has a very straightforward way to setup

-an authenticated user for Lenses communication, including kerberos authentication
+an authenticated user for Lenses communication, including kerberos authentication.

-command will guide you through.
+The configure command will guide you through.

 $ lenses-cli configure